newrelic/docs-website/src/data-dictionary/events/K8sCronjobSample/lastScheduledTime.md

   - K8sCronjobSample
 ---

-The last time the CronJob successfully scheduled a Job.
+The last time the CronJob successfully scheduled a job.